QiuYukang/5G-LENA/tutorial/source/tutorial.rst

   +0.402582140s 2  [ CellId 3, bwpId 1, rnti 1] NrUeMac:DoReceivePhyPdu(): [INFO ] Received PHY PDU from LCID 4 of size 12065 bytes.

 It is evident the amount of data being received by both BWPs.
-Finally, the MAC SDU is prepared by just removing the MAC header from its PDU and forwarded to the LTE RLC layer.
+Finally, the MAC SDU is prepared by just removing the MAC header from its PDU and forwarded to the NR RLC layer.

 Packet latency
 ##############